 The Directors bring to the Board relevant experience and skills, including industry and business knowledge, financial management and corporate governance experience.
 Each Director has confirmed to the Company that they anticipate being able to perform their duties as a Non-Executive Director or Executive Director, as the case may be, without constraint having regard to their other commitments.

 3.1.
 Directors

-During the period the Board appointed an additional independent director.
 The Board currently comprises four directors, half of whom are independent.
 Current directors and their experience and time in office are shown below.